brandur/org/drafts/heroku-values.md

 relax knowing through blind faith alone that they're doing the right thing (even if they're working from across the Atlantic).

-### Coffee
+### Coffee (#coffee)

-For the longest time, there wasn't a coffee machine at Heroku, and I'm glad there wasn't, because if there had been I probably never would have learnt to make coffee with the Chemex pot.
+Admittedly, this one is a little self-indulgent, but I came to appreciate coffee for the first time while at Heroku.
+For the longest time, there wasn't even a coffee machine in the office; just Chemex pots, a grinder, and paper filters.
+The idea was that making coffee would be five to ten minute process, during which there would be time to interact with colleagues who happened to drop by the area.
+The system worked.

-Instead we had Chemex pots, a grinder, and paper filters.
-This sounds like some kind of hipster coffee elitism, and to some degree it is, but the idea was that making coffee would be five to ten minute process.
-This would in turn bring people together in the kitchen where they would have the opportunity to get away from their computers for a while and speak to their colleagues in-person.
-It works.
+I leanrt how to use both Chemex and AeroPress; both of which I continue to use regularly.

-## Process & Organization
+## Process & Organization (#process)

-### GitHub
+### GitHub (#github)

 <figure>
   <p><img src="https://farm8.staticflickr.com/7727/16585790614_1b6a09c72e_z.jpg"></p>